-Project Lifesaver has over 1,200 participating agencies across the U.S., Canada, and Australia, and has performed 2,469 searches in the last 11 years with no serious injuries or fatalities ever reported.
+Project Lifesaver has over 1,200 participating agencies across the U.S., Canada, and Australia, and has performed over 2,469 searches in the last 11 years with no serious injuries or fatalities ever reported.
 The method relies on proven radio technology and specially trained search and rescue teams.

 The Project Lifesaver program helps provide rapid response to save lives and reduce potential for serious injury for adults and children who wander due to Alzheimers, Autism, Down Syndrome, Dementia and other related disorders.